nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/specification-attributes.md

 ## Used by products

-If you applied the specification attribute to products you can see the list of these products on the *Used by products* panel:
+If you applied the specification attribute to products you can see the list of these products in the *Used by products* panel:

 ![Used by products](_static/specification-attributes/used-by.jpg)